Grislow/KnowledgeBase/resources/glossary.md

 ## Port
 An endpoint in communication that allows identification of a single process on a single machine.
 This works in conjunction with IP to enable process specific connection over a single IP.

+## POSIX
+A family of standards for providing a uniform API to UNIX and UNIX-based operating systems.

+Making your application conform to POSIX standards ensures it will easily port to a large family of systems(example Linux, macOS).

 ## Proof of Concept(POC)
 A realization of an idea to prove its feasability.
 A PoC is usually incomplete and doesn't necessarily abide by good coding standards.